zhangzheng01310911/GMVAE/README.md

 ## How to run
 ## First, replace the autoencoder.py with that in /Users/zhangzheng/anaconda3/lib/python3.11/site-packages/torch_geometric/nn/models/autoencoder.py in your pytorch geometric install files folder.

 1. Configure the arguments in `config/vgae.yaml` file.
-You can also make your own config file.
+You can also make your config file.

 2. Specify the config file and run the training script.
 ```